Causes of Pain and Burning in the Achilles Tendon

 Diagnosis

 A medical history and physical exam are needed to diagnose Achilles tendon pain.
-Your healthcare provider will also ask you questions about your symptoms and may order imaging tests.
+The physical exam may include inspecting and pressing the area around the Achilles tendon to check for pain, swelling, warmth, and physical signs of an injury.
+Your healthcare provider will also ask you questions about your symptoms and perform specific physical tests that help identify Achilles tendon weakness or rupture.

 An X-ray may be ordered to examine the bones.
+This will help to identify any issues like bone spurs, degenerative damage, or fracture.
 Injuries to the tendon can be identified with magnetic resonance imaging (MRI) or an ultrasound.

 Medical Treatments for Achilles Tendon Pain

 It can take at least two to three months for Achilles tendonitis to go away.
-It could take longer if you don't follow advice you are given about stretching, wearing orthotics, and limiting certain activities.
+It could take longer if you don't follow the advice you are given about stretching, wearing orthotics, and limiting certain activities.
+The key to healing and recovery is to stay on top of your care and follow your treatment plan from start to finish.

 Support